ncg777/MyLilRAG/README.md

 # AIMailExchangeSimulator

-AIMailExchangeSimulator is a Java application that lets the user simulate email exchanges between different fictitious personas defined in a json file.
+AIMailExchangeSimulator is a Java application that lets the user simulate email exchanges between different personas defined in a json file.

 The personas are defined by 3 strings in an array ["NAME", "EMAILADDRESS","BIO"].
 Those arrays are just stored in a json array in a json file named personas.json.

-You may select a persona to embody and a persona to exchange with that will be handled by AI.
-You can simulate a round of exchange by clicking AI Followup;
+You may select a persona to embody, the user persona, and a persona to exchange with, the agent persona, handled by AI.
+You can also simulate a round of exchanges by clicking AI Follow-up; this will generate 2 mail interactions, leaving it back to your turn.

-that will generate 2 mail interactions, leaving it back to your turn.
+Generated mail are saved in EML MIME format in an archive folder and are also saved in a local neo4j vector database so that when AI writes the mail, it may retrieve the entire history of mail exchanges in the system by vectors.

-Generated mail are saved in an archive folder and also saved in the neo4j vector database so that when AI writes the mail, it may consult the entire history of mail exchanges in the system.
+You may also just ingest documents in the vector database by putting them in the toIngest folder; they will be ingested and archived upon the startup of the program.

-You may also ingest documents in the vector database by putting them in the toIngest folder; they will be ingested upon the startup of the program.
+The Agent also has a tool to fetch any URL that will convert HTML files to Markdown.
+Downloaded files will be saved in the archive folder.

 ## Features